newaz10/my-cv-tracker/README.md

 # my-cv-tracker

-I have created this repo for managing my CV.
+This repo is for tracking my resume.